wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 such as workflow management, reproducible research and data provenance issues.
 The group has also discussed physical infrastructure for scientific data though I have less interest in that area.
-From my perspective, some important actions NIST can take in the area of improving data management include:
+From my perspective, some important actions NIST can take to improve scientific data management at NIST and in the wider scientific community include:

  * More active engagement with open source projects that are already answering the issues surrounding data capture and provenance.

- * Reward NIST staff members that are actively supporting the open source community, especially widely used projects that have primary developers external to NIST.
+ * Encourage NIST staff members to actively support the open source community, especially widely used projects that have primary developers external to NIST.

- * Take a less NIST-centred viewpoint about cloud services and open source projects.
-Open source projects are no longer associated with a particular institution.
+ * Take a less NIST-centered viewpoint about cloud services and open source projects.
+Acknowledge that open source projects are no longer associated with any particular academic institution.

  * Start thinking seriously about hosting cloud services for the general community including automated data provenance (this is low